Assessing the President’s Emergency Plan for AIDS Relief (PEPFAR)

 Transcript

 The PEPFAR program, through the generosity, the extreme generosity of the American people, really saved a generation of individuals.
 Much of the success, both in terms of impact and the decades of trust and continued support from Congress, is due to the unmatched level of accountability and transparency that President Bush and you, Ambassador, demanded from the very start and obtained from the very start.
 Excuse me.
 This is especially important for us, for appropriators.
 The data-driven approach that PEPFAR uses to justify budget allocations and the detailed reports that this committee receives clearly outline results achieved through the annual funding.
 Now, unfortunately, under the previous administration, the Biden administration, the PEPFAR program was not immune from misguided campaign to push controversial ideologies using taxpayer dollars.
 You've all heard me say this before.
-I warned. in every hearing, in every markup, and frankly, in every engagement that using funds to promote radical or partisan agendas will cost support for the program and for all programs that I and many other Republicans have historically supported. but even more egregious under the Biden administration's watch, the PEPFAR program violated the Helms Amendment and used taxpayer funds to pay for abortions the very first time for the very first time, as far as we know.
+I warned in every hearing in every market and frankly in every engagement that using funds to promote radical or partisan agendas will cost support for the program and for all programs that I and many other Republicans have historically supported. but even more egregious, under the Biden administration's watch, the PEPFAR program violated the Helms Amendment and used taxpayer funds to pay for abortions.
+The very first time, for the very first time, as far as we know.
 Now, this is interesting.
-My staff was briefed on the violation literally hours before the Biden administration was out of the door, even though and this is key, even though the facts had been uncovered months, months prior.
+My staff was briefed on the violation literally hours before the Biden administration was out of the door.
+Even though, and this is key, even though The facts had been uncovered months, months prior.
 I was obviously outraged, to say the least, to learn of this shocking betrayal.

 Sign up for free to see the full transcript